Foxboron/Blog/content/blog/improving-the-secure-boot-user-experience.md

 signature lists and signing the EFI variables with certificates, but they still have differences which is a source of confusion.

-`efitools` has 3 different ways of generating signature lists, `cert-to-efi-hash-list`, `cert-to-sig-list` and `hash-to-efi-sig-list`.
+`efitools` has 3 different ways of generating signature lists:
+`cert-to-efi-hash-list`, `cert-to-sig-list` and `hash-to-efi-sig-list`.
 "Luckily" there are man pages you can read which assumes you have some familiarity with UEFI itself.

 `sbsigntools` has only `sbsiglist` which is mostly fine, but has non-obvious functionality.
 How do you sign the checksum of an EFI executable as an example?
-I figure that out after some searching on the github code search:
+I figured that out after some searching on the github code search:

     sha256sum file.efi | awk '{printf "0x"$1}' | xxd -r -g 1 -c 64  > sha256.bin
     sbsiglist --type sha256 --output sha256.bin.siglist sha256.bin

-I think it works, I haven't tried yet.
-However it is not really a nice experience to use, and the documentation of the tool is severely lacking.
+I think it works as I haven't tried yet.
+However, it is not really a nice experience to use, and the documentation of the tool is severely lacking.
 The functionality should be obvious from the get go.
 Why do you want this?
 A nice example is to keep a list of known bad checksums of things you don't want booted